robocorp/example-timescale-vector-loader/README.md

 The tutorial repository contains three example Work Items for easy testing:

-- [simple-file](devdata/work-items-in/simple-file/work-items.json) is just one input txt file
+- [simple-file](devdata/work-items-in/simple-file/work-items.json) is just one input `.txt` file
 - [multiple-files](devdata/work-items-in/multiple-files/work-items.json) contains two pdf files
-- [email](devdata/work-items-in/email/work-items.json) contains an example of how the email is represented as a Work Item, when sent to Control Room to trigger the run
+- [email](devdata/work-items-in/email/work-items.json) contains an example of how the email is represented as a Work Item when sent to the Control Room to trigger the run

 To run and debug locally in VS Code, the easiest way is through Command Palette (CTRL + Shift + P or Command + Shift + P) and Robocorp: Run Robot.
-That way the run happens in the environment you have defined.
+That way, the run happens in the environment you have defined.

 You'll be prompted for two things.

-First, which Task to run.
-The repo contains two: `Data Loader` is where the beef is. `Do a Query` is there to validate if your data loader actually worked.
+First, which Task to run?
+The repo contains two: `Data Loader` is where the beef is. `Do a Query` is there to validate if your data loader worked.
 It creates a simple query engine and runs one query against your database.

 Second, choose the input Work Item.
 For the `Data Loader`, try any of the three available.
-Or go advanced and create your own test Work Items from the Resources panel in Robocorp Code extension.
+Or jump to the deep end and create your own test Work Items from the Resources panel in the Robocorp Code extension.
 For the `Do a Query` task, you don't need any work item.

 After running something locally, check the Robo Task Output to see what the run did.
 If anything failed, it's easy to see what went south.